top of page

 I remember vividly: after my first week of meditation.
 I was on my way to therapy, and it started pouring rain.

 I used to hate the rain.
 But that day, it didn’t bother me.
-I was walking down Talbot Street, and I suddenly stopped—completely in awe of all the colorful umbrellas around me.
+I was walking down Talbot Street, and I suddenly stopped, completely in awe of all the colourful umbrellas around me.

 That was the moment something shifted.
 I broke free from the victim mindset.
 For the first time in a long time, my focus moved away from what was wrong, and I started to notice beauty again—even in the things I used to resist.

 From then on, I meditated for hours each day.
-And though my relationship didn’t survive, it unravelled—I came to believe that this karmic connection had fulfilled its purpose.
-We had to part ways in order to begin again.
+And though my relationship didn’t survive, it dissolved, I came to believe that this karmic connection had fulfilled its purpose, and we had to part ways in order to begin again.

 I wasn’t a good partner then, and it’s a relief to admit that.

-As Eckhart Tolle wrote, “No amount of meditation can awaken a person as quickly as three failed relationships.”
-I’ve had four.
-So hopefully, the next one will be the last—and this time, I’ll have the tools to do the inner work without overwhelming my partner with my own unhealed parts.
+As Eckhart Tolle wrote, “No amount of meditation can awaken a person as quickly as three failed relationships.

-I healed by slowly turning my frustration into compassion by learning to see a little of myself in every person who seemed to hurt me.
+We often heal by slowly turning our frustration into compassion by learning to see a little of ourselves in every person who seemed to hurt us.

 At times, at a point where everything feels like it is falling apart -relationships, friendships, careers, sense of self, when there's nothing left to hold on to, we are forced to reflect on the real meaning of our existence.
 That forces us to confront the ways we were hurting and have hurt others.
 At times when everything around us is collapsing, the real change happens; we turn inward, lost, often for hours, because the outside world feels unbearable.